Petrol prices see biggest daily jump in 17 years

 It warned the cost could exceed £100 as soon as Thursday.

-Soaring fuel prices have been driven by the war in Ukraine and sanctions to reduce Europe's dependence on Russian oil.
+Soaring fuel prices have been driven by the war in Ukraine and moves to reduce Europe's dependence on Russian oil.

-On Tuesday, the average price of petrol rose to 180.73p per litre, the RAC said.
+The average price of petrol rose to 180.73p per litre on Tuesday, the RAC said.

 Meanwhile, the average price of diesel rose by almost 1.5p to another record high of 186.57p per litre, making the cost of filling a 55-litre family car £102.61.

-RAC fuel spokesperson Simon Williams said: "These are unprecedented times in terms of the accelerating cost of forecourt fuel.
-Sadly, it seems we are still some way from the peak.
+RAC fuel spokesperson Simon Williams said the accelerating costs of forecourt fuel was "unprecedented", adding it appeared prices were "still some way from the peak".

-"While the average price of diesel is heading towards £2 a litre, the cost of wholesale petrol unexpectedly dropped around 5p a litre on Tuesday.
-If this price is maintained in the coming days it could stem the flow of daily record petrol prices."
+But he said while the average price of diesel is heading towards £2 a litre, the cost of wholesale petrol had unexpectedly dropped by about 5p a litre on Tuesday, which if remained, could stem the flow of "daily record petrol prices."

+Mr Williams said the RAC's fuel watch data showed Asda had hiked its average petrol price by nearly 5p a litre in a single day, which he said was "unheard of".

+If prices increase by a similar amount on Wednesday, the average cost of a full tank for a 55-litre family car with unleaded will be more than £100 for the first time.